Ukraine's Zelenskyy hosts European leaders, welcomes more U.S. weapons

 Updated June 16, 2022 at 8:33 AM ET

-KYIV, Ukraine — Four European leaders met Thursday with Ukraine's President Volodymyr Zelenskyy in talks intended as a show of unity for a country struggling to hold back the Russian military.
+KYIV, Ukraine — Four European leaders took the train to Ukraine's capital Thursday and met President Volodymyr Zelenskyy in a show of unity for a country struggling to hold back the Russian military.

+In the eyes of many Ukrainians, French President Emmanuel Macron, German Chancellor Olaf Scholz and Italian Prime Minister Mario Draghi have all been too accommodating toward Russia.

+For each of them, this was the first trip to Ukraine since the war began, and doing so jointly was a clear attempt to show strong European backing for Ukraine.
+The fourth leader, Romanian President Klaus Iohannis, is already seen as a solid supporter of Ukraine.
+His country has taken in some 800,000 Ukrainian refugees.

+Zelenskyy said he trusted the commitments made by the leaders, though no new assistance for Ukraine was announced.

+"I am very happy with the discussions we have had today," he said.

-The leaders of France, Germany, Italy and Romania arrived in the capital Kyiv by train because Ukraine's civilian airports have been shut down by the war.
+The four leaders arrived in Kyiv by train because Ukraine's civilian airports have been shut down by the war.
 Air raid sirens went off shortly after they arrived.

-The leaders held talks with Zelenskyy at his heavily fortified compound on a hilltop overlooking the city.
-The Europeans also visited Irpin, a suburb of the capital where Russian troops were accused of widespread abuses in the early days of the war.
+The European leaders first visited Irpin, a suburb of the capital where Russian troops were accused of widespread abuses in the early days of the war.

-French President Emmanuel Macron said there were signs the Russians had carried out "massacres."
+Macron denounced what he called the "barbarism" of these attacks and said there were signs the Russians had carried out "massacres."

-Ukrainians have criticized Macron for being too accommodating toward Russia.
-He has said Ukraine should considering conceding territory so Russia is not "humiliated."

-But the French leader said his current trip was intended as "a message of European unity for the Ukrainian people, support now and in the future, because the weeks to come will be very difficult."
+The French leader said his trip was intended as "a message of European unity for the Ukrainian people, support now and in the future, because the weeks to come will be very difficult."

-Macron shared a train ride into Kyiv with German Chancellor Olaf Scholz and Italian Prime Minister Mario Draghi.
-Romanian President Klaus Iohannis arrived on a separate train.

-Next week, European Union leaders are expected to make a decision on Ukraine's request to become a candidate for membership in the EU.
+But after visiting Irpin, Scholz was sharply critical of Russia, saying the damage "says a lot about the brutality of the Russian war of aggression, which is simply out to destroy and conquer."

 Meanwhile, Zelenskyy welcomed the U.S. announcement Wednesday that it's sending an additional $1 billion in military aid that includes heavy weapons for the outgunned Ukrainian military.